 A breast reduction, also known by the medical term “bilateral reduction mammoplasty” is an operation to reduce breast size and breast weight.
 These procedures reduce breast tissue and tighten breast skin.
 This lightens the upper body and takes dragging weight off the chest, shoulders and neck and provides a more comfortable, firmer and uplifted breast.
-Woman who undergo breast reduction form the happiest group of patients in Dr Drielsma’s practice.
+Women who undergo breast reduction form the happiest group of patients in Dr Drielsma’s practice.
 This is because breast reduction not only alleviates crippling symptoms associated with macromastia (large breasts) but also boosts self-confidence and self-esteem.
 Lightening the upper body also allows for better participation in sporting and recreational activities.

 Dr Drielsma, Leading Australian Breast Reduction Surgeon – Specialising in the Lollipop Method

 Click the image below to see natural transformations of Dr. Drielsma’s Breast Reduction patients using the Lollipop Vertical minimal scar technique.

 Unfortunately, larger breasts can cause many physical, social, and emotional problems.
 Women with large breasts may find it difficult to find bras that fit comfortably or that are big enough.
 Larger breasts can also cause grooves in the skin, where bra straps often cut into the shoulders.
 In addition, finding clothing that fits right and looks great, can prove difficult.
 As a result, every day social and recreational activities can be difficult or downright impossible to participate in.
 Oversized breasts can also lead to psychological stress due to embarrassment and low self-esteem.